HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Experimental results

-This choice of $\mathrm{L}_1$ loss function is motivated by its robustness to outliers which accounts for some time series in the fashion industry with very specific behaviors.
-The loss and previous parameters are all set with a grid search (additional materials can be found in Appendix~B).
-The code is developed in Python using the Tensorflow library.
+This choice of $\mathrm{L}_1$ loss function is motivated by its robustness to outliers which accounts for some time series in the fashion industry with very specific behaviours.
+The loss and previous parameters are all set with a complete grid search and have to be adapted regarding the use case.
+See \ref{sec:fashiongridsearch} for additional results concerning the loss function choice and \ref{sec:m4gridsearch} for a complete grid search example.
+The code is developed in Python using the Tensorflow library and publicly available\footnote[1]{\url{https://github.com/etidav/HERMES}}.
 It allows the use of GPU to speed up the training process.

-\subsection{Benchmarks, hybrid models and Metrics}
+\subsubsection{Benchmarks, hybrid models and metrics}

 As benchmarks, several widespread statistical methods and deep learning approaches were selected.
 Using the R package \texttt{forecast} and the Python packages \texttt{statsmodels}, \texttt{tbats}, for each time series, predictions are computed with the following methods: \textit{snaive}, \textit{ets}, \textit{stlm}, \textit{thetam}, \textit{tbats} and \textit{auto.arima}.
 The forecast of the \textit{snaive} method is only the repetition of the last past period.
 The \textit{ets} model is an additive exponential smoothing with a level component and a seasonal component.
 The \textit{stlm} approach uses a multiplicative decomposition and models the seasonally adjusted time series with an exponential smoothing model.
 The \textit{Thetam} model decomposes the original signal in $\theta$-lines, predicts each one separately and recomposes them to produce the final forecast and \textit{tbats} uses a trigonometrical seasonality.
 Finally, \textit{auto.arima} is the R implementation of the ARIMA model with an automatic selection of the best parameters.
-A complete description and references for these models can be found in \cite{hyndman2020package}.
-As a deep learning approach, a full LSTM (\textit{lstm}) neural network composed of 3 LSTM layers of shape 50 and a final Dense layer of shape 52 is considered.
-Two versions of HERMES are proposed.
-They are called respectively \textit{hermes-ets} and \textit{hermes-tbats} according to the per-time-series model choice.
-Moreover, two versions with the inclusion of the weak signals (ws) are proposed.
-They are referred to as \textit{hermes-ets-ws} and \textit{hermes-tbats-ws}.
-In order to provide a fair comparison, a \textit{lstm} with the weak signals named \textit{lstm-ws} is trained.
+A complete description and references for these models can be found in \citet{hyndman2020}.